New Market, Maryland: 2000 census

 According to the 2000 Census, there were 159 households, out of which 38.4% had children under the age of 18 living with them, 57.2% were married couples living together, 10.7% had a female householder with no husband present, and 29.6% were non-families.
 23.3% of all households were made up of individuals, and 3.8% had someone living alone who was 65 years of age or older.
 The average household size was 2.69 and the average family size was 3.24.

 The median income for a household in the town was $62,292, and the median income for a family was $67,292.
 Males had a median income of $45,455 versus $25,313 for females.
 The per capita income for the town was $22,102.
 None of the families and 0.7% of the population were living below the poverty line, including no under eighteens and 6.9% of those over 64.

 Education

-Residents feed into four schools: New Market Elementary School, Oakdale Elementary School, New Market Middle School, Oakdale Middle School, Oakdale High School and Linganore High School.
+Residents feed into four elementary schools: New Market Elementary School, Oakdale Elementary School, Blue Heron Elementary School, and Deer Crossing Elementary School.
+From there, residents attend either New Market Middle School or Oakdale Middle School, and either Oakdale High School or Linganore High School.